 7. To make teriyaki sauce begin by placing a pan onto a high heat.
 When hot add 60ml of sake and 60ml of mirin and reduce by half.
 Then add 75ml of light soy, 2 tbsps of sugar and a drop of water.
 Turn down to a medium heat and allow the teriyaki to slightly reduce (this takes around 5 minutes).
 When ready place the teriyaki sauce to one side.

-The main focus of the dish is how to make a more interesting chicken teriyaki.
-The roulade way of rolling the chicken thighs works great and by slowly cooking the chicken your able to hold all of that moisture inside the chicken.
-As for the vegetables you can add whatever you have to hand really, this chicken would also work great as a salad by slicing the thighs when cooked.
+The main focus of the dish is how to make more interesting chicken teriyaki.
+The roulade way of rolling the chicken thighs works great and by slowly cooking the chicken you are able to hold all of that moisture inside the chicken.
+As for the vegetables, you can add whatever you have to hand really, this chicken would also work great as a salad by slicing the thighs when cooked.
 Have fun playing around with this one!